Wrap Text in Excel (Table of Contents)

 The limitation in the excel cell is that it will display only the first 1,024 characters in each cell. if it goes beyond, it is displayed as **

 Sometimes you can notice, or you would have come across the below-mentioned scenarios, i.e.,

-- When you enter lengthy text in a cell, i.e. a long single-line text which is longer than the width of the cell.
+- When you enter lengthy text in a cell, i.e. a long single-line text is longer than the cell’s width.

 - Already existing long lengthy text string in a cell, which exceeds the width of the cell.

-- A Cell is not a merged cell, but a Cell containing a lengthy text string,
+- A Cell is not a merged cell but a Cell containing a long text string,

 The above scenarios in excel cell appear as mentioned below: